message/iata/MM.md

-Published 31.01.2022
+Published 28.02.2022
-1. Until 28 February 2022, flights to Myanmar are suspended.
+1. Flights to Myanmar are suspended.
 - This does not apply to medevac flights.
 2. Passengers must have an approval from Ministry of Foreign Affairs Myanmar.
 - This does not apply to nationals of Myanmar.